 - Multi-Mode Authentication is the combination of our Default Authentication process and SAML, which gives you the ability to separate your internal users from your external partners, vendors, and contractors.
 Multi-mode authentication provides an extra layer of protection for external users so they can be part of the requirement, approval, and tracking process in Jama Connect.

-In our hosted offering we offer SAML and Multi-Mode Authentication.
+In our Cloud offering, we offer SAML and Multi-Mode Authentication.
 SAML will pass the user’s username and password to the authentication system and receive a verification token back, SAML redirects users to a third-party authentication provider to input their credentials.
 This means that Jama Software does not handle any credential information at all, but it requires more direct interaction between the user and the authentication system.
 This exchange is generally handled by a third-party identity provider rather than by an in-house administrator.